November 24, 2024

 Additionally, it is important to clean the shutter springs thoroughly before applying any lubricant.
 This will ensure that any dirt or debris is removed, allowing the lubricant to work effectively.
 Another mistake to avoid is applying lubricant to the wrong parts of the shutter mechanism.
 Make sure to only apply lubricant to the designated areas, as applying it to other parts can cause damage or interfere with the shutter’s functionality.
 By avoiding these common mistakes and following our recommended steps, you can ensure that your shutter springs are properly lubricated and functioning at their best.

-See also How to Repair Damaged Shutters
+See also How to Repair Broken Slats on Plantation Shutters

 Tips and Tricks for Maintaining Your Shutter Springs